Create a Website Account - Manage notification subscriptions, save form progress and more.

 Our usual rule of thumb is "when in doubt, throw it out," but please contact our Recycling Coordinator by email at email@example.com or by calling 864-949-1658 for specific items.

-Typically we don't recycle items that have a low market value, or that cause logistical concerns for our vendors.
-Styrofoam is extremely lightweight and the cost to process it into a marketable product is prohibitive.
-Plastic bags clog machinery used to sort and separate recyclables at our vendors' materials recovery facilities (but you can take plastic bags back to local grocery stores for recycling).
-"Regular" batteries and compact fluorescent bulbs are also cost prohibitive to recycle.
-We encourage you to give us a call at 864-949-1658 or email email@example.com if you're looking for markets for certain items or you'd like more information about how the recycling process works.
+Typically we don’t recycle items that have a low market value, or that cause logistical concerns for our vendors.
+Styrofoam is extremely lightweight and the cost to process it into a marketable product is prohibitive (though some grocery stores accept it in small quantities).
+Plastic bags clog machinery used to sort and separate recyclables at our vendors’ materials recovery facilities (but you can take plastic bags back to local grocery stores for recycling).
+"Regular" batteries and compact fluorescent bulbs are also cost prohibitive to recycle (but both are accepted at our annual household hazardous waste collection event).
+We encourage you to give us a call at 864-949-1658 or email firstname.lastname@example.org if you’re looking for markets for certain items or you’d like more information about how the recycling process works.

-All residential electronics (defined as anything with a plug coming from your home) may be recycled at the following recycling centers: White Stone, Cooley Springs, Hobbysville, and the Wellford Landfill.
+All residential electronics (defined as TVs (flat screen, CRT, projection, etc.), Computers, Computer monitors, Printers, Keyboards, Mice, and other computer accessories) may be recycled at the following recycling centers: White Stone, Cooley Springs, Hobbysville, and the Wellford Landfill.
 All televisions, computers, and anything that plugs into a computer (keyboards, printers, mice, etc.) MUST be recycled as per state law at any of the above locations.
 Businesses must bring televisions/computers/anything that plugs into a computer to the Wellford Landfill, and will be assessed a fee of $33 per ton; businesses with large amounts of material may contact the Recycling Coordinator for a list of vendors who handle e-waste directly.

 Tires are accepted ONLY at the Wellford Landfill.
 Residents may bring up to 5 tires per household for free, and anything past that is $1.50 per tire or $150 per ton (for passenger sized tires) or $3.50 per tire or $350 per ton (for oversized tires).
 If someone has illegally dumped tires on your residential property, please contact the County's Environmental Enforcement Department at 864-596-3582.
 If you are a business needing to recycle tires, please contact the Solid Waste Coordinator at 864-949-0211.